 For example, the market for the equipment used to test marijuana for potency and quality is expected to grow to between $50 million and $100 million by 2020.
 Given the many regulations surrounding marijuana growers, producers, and dispensaries that often limit revenues, investing in these ancillary businesses which serve the marijuana industry makes sense.

-This week, Hilary Bricken of Above the Law identified the three sectors where the real money is being made in California.
-These are the sectors where her firm is seeing investors most aggressively seeking opportunities to get into the industry after the passage of the Medical Cannabis Regulation and Safety Act and the upcoming November vote on Proposition 64 (the Control, Regulate, and Tax Adult Use of Marijuana Act) which would legalize recreational marijuana.
-While she advises that California is still a risky place for investors, she says they’re finding the most success in the state in these areas: real estate, technology, IoT (Internet of Things), collective management companies, and intellectual property and licensing.
+Two years ago, Hilary Bricken of Above the Law identified the three sectors where the real money was being made in California.
+These were the sectors where her firm saw investors most aggressively seeking opportunities to get into the industry.
+At the time, she said they were finding the most success in the state in real estate, technology, IoT (Internet of Things), collective management companies, and intellectual property and licensing.

-These are all things that investors must consider as they evaluate ways to enter the marijuana industry.
-The hurdles are massive, but there is money to be made in this growing economy.
+There are still a lot of hurdles, but there is money to be made in this growing industry as many companies and investors are proving.
 Today, the easiest opportunities and a lot of that money are still in those picks and shovels.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.